 We use a variety of methods to train people in evaluation solutions and techniques.
 Coaching, on either a stand-alone basis or as part of a programme, has proved a very successful way of helping a coachee understand the impact of evaluation and how to start building strategies for change.

-Our experienced evaluation coaches deploy both a directive and non-directive approach depending upon what is required, and will share their experience and knowledge of working.
+Our experienced evaluation coaches use both directive and non-directive approaches depending on what is required.
+They will also share their experience and knowledge of working.

 We build on:

 - Good practice in evaluation, including exposure to new ideas and the building of commercial acumen

 - Developing internal processes, ranging from process creation to continuous improvement and reporting.
 This is focused around the needs of your organisation as defined by you and your team

 Available NOW: Evaluation Coaching Sessions

 Individual coaching sessions will help you develop or improve effective evaluation of functions, programmes and business initiatives.
 These sessions can be held face-to-face or online via Zoom or Skype.
 To book a face-to-face session, please contact us firstname.lastname@example.org